ARTenshi/robovision_ros1/README.md

 ```
 You should have ROS1 installed.
-You should have OpenCV installed.
+You should have OpenCV for ROS1 installed.
-You should have a working ROS workspace.
 ```
 # Installation